De Morgan's laws: Worked Example

+This transformation demonstrates how negation is distributed across a conjunction by negating each component and switching the logical operator.
+Step-by-step rewrites such as this are especially useful when simplifying logical expressions in proofs and problem solving.

 History

 The laws are named after Augustus De Morgan (1806–1871), who introduced a formal version of the laws to classical propositional logic.
+The first explicit statement of De Morgan's laws in his own work can be found in his 1847 book Formal Logic.
 De Morgan's formulation was influenced by the algebraization of logic undertaken by George Boole, which later cemented De Morgan's claim to the find.
 Nevertheless, a similar observation was made by Aristotle, and was known to Greek and Medieval logicians.
 For example, in the 14th century, William of Ockham wrote down the words that would result by reading the laws out.
 Jean Buridan, in his Summulae de Dialectica, also describes rules of conversion that follow the lines of De Morgan's laws.
 Still, De Morgan is given credit for stating the laws in the terms of modern formal logic, and incorporating them into the language of logic.
 De Morgan's laws can be proved easily, and may even seem trivial.
 Nonetheless, these laws are helpful in making valid inferences in proofs and deductive arguments.